erickmerchant/content/README.md

-# @erickmerchant/html
+# @erickmerchant/content

-Generate html from markdown and js.
+Generate json from markdown and js.
 Could be part of a static site build system.
-Install it with `npm i @erickmerchant/html`.
+Install it with `npm i @erickmerchant/content`.